jwnimmer-tri/drake/doc/_pages/stable.md

 and/or downloaded at build-time via our `add_default_...` macros, and/or
 specified via packaging metadata in the case of `apt` or `pip`.

+XXX Figure out what to say about bzlmod here.

 ## LCM messages

 Our Stable API covers all of Drake's